Staff at Sharon Playhouse:

 Wendy Prause, General Manager

-This is Wendy's fourth season at the Sharon Playhouse.
+This is Wendy's six season at the Sharon Playhouse.
 Wendy began as a part time bookkeeper but quickly moved into the role of General Manager.
 She has over ten years experience in managing and working many different types of Business offices.
 Customer service has always been a part of every position Wendy has held and is therefore her strongest contribution to Sharon Playhouse.
 As a Resident of Sharon, Wendy, has both professional and personal reasons to encourage the success of The Sharon Playhouse.